Mia Aegerter

 Mia Aegerter is a Swiss musician, model, and stage and film actress.

 Childhood and early career

-Mia Aegerter was born on October 9, 1976 into an artist family in Fribourg, Switzerland.
+Aegerter was born on October 9, 1976, into an artist family in Fribourg, Switzerland.
 Her parents were members of a band, which drew Aegerter to the stage at an early age.
 She started working as a model and took part in many talent competitions.
 At a young age, she won the "Little-Prix Walo," an important talent competition for young artists in Switzerland.
 She also succeeded in the famous "Bravo Girl - Model Contest,“ in Germany.

 At fifteen, she began to write her own songs.
 After a yearlong stay in America, she graduated from high-school and moved to Munich to study music, dance, and acting.
 After a short time, Aegerter was discovered by a talent scout and moved to Berlin, Germany.